Theme Park Guides | California’s Great America

 Several attractions at California’s Great America can also be found at Six Flags Great America.

-• The Carousel Columbia is a double-decker carousel that’s one of the most iconic attractions in the park.
+• The Carousel Columbia is a double-decker carousel that’s one of the park's most iconic attractions.
 It was featured in the 1994 film Beverly Hills Cop III.

-• Gold Striker is ranked as one of the best wooden coasters in the world.
+• Gold Striker is ranked among the best wooden coasters in the world.
 It opened in 2013 and was manufactured by Great Coasters International.

 • RailBlazer, manufactured by Rocky Mountain Construction, is a single-rail steel coaster that opened in 2018.
 The Wonder Woman Golden Lasso Coaster at Six Flags Fiesta Texas has the same layout.